Ashmyth789/Weather-Data-Pipeline/README.md

 # Weather Data Pipeline

-An end-to-end data engineering project that collects, processes, stores, and visualizes real-time weather data using Python and Streamlit.
+An end-to-end data engineering project that collects, processes, stores, and visualizes real-time weather data using OpenWeatherMap API, Python and Streamlit.

 ## Live Dashboard
 Run locally using the steps below.